Lebanese PM urges efforts to make French initiative succeed | Politics

 Lebanese PM urges efforts to make French initiative succeed

-"Lebanon doesn't have the luxury of wasting time amid the unprecedented crises that it is going through," said Adib, a Sunni Muslim who is backed by former Lebanese prime ministers including Saad al-Hariri.
-Any additional delay would exacerbate the crises, he said.

-All parties should cooperate for the formation of a government of specialists "capable of halting the collapse and starting work to get the country out the crises," he said.
-Adib said he would spare no effort "to achieve this goal in cooperation with the president of the republic".
+All sides should cooperate for the formation of a government of specialists "capable of halting the collapse and starting work to get the country out the crises", Prime Minister-designate Mustapha Adib said in a statement.
+Adib said he would spare no effort "to achieve this goal in cooperation with the president".

+Last week, reports suggested Adib may resign as his efforts floundered.
+He had proposed switching control of ministries, some of which have been held by the same factions for years.
+A senior Lebanese political source said France was still working to try to find a way through the logjam.

+Adib is a Sunni Muslim as required by a power-sharing system that parcels out posts according to religious sects.
+He is backed by former Lebanese prime ministers including Saad al-Hariri, Lebanon's leading Sunni.
+The standoff spilled into the religious domain on Sunday.

 - READ MORE ON: